BogdanFSD/Book-Worm/README.md

 [Back to menu](#contents)

-### **Images & Video**
+### **Images**

-All images I too from [Unsplash](https://unsplash.com/).
+All images I took from [Unsplash](https://unsplash.com/).
 Found background of openned book and letters in the midle complement the quiz and each other.
 As well creates great atmosphere that you can have only with opened book in your hand.

 [Back to menu](#contents)